ruben2020/codequery/README.md

 * Report bugs
 * Provide feedback, new ideas, suggestions etc. What would you like to see?
-* Tell your friends, propose it on StackOverflow, write about it, tweet it
+* Tell your friends, recommend it on StackOverflow or social media
 * Fix bugs (see Issues tab)
 * Update translations (Deutsch, Francais, Japanese etc.)
 * Port to other platforms
-* Write plugins for emacs, eclipse, Notepad++ etc.
+* Write plugins for emacs, eclipse, Notepad++, NetBeans, Jenkins etc.
-* Write a web-based interface to CodeQuery's database
-* Add support for other languages e.g. Javascript
+* Add support for other languages e.g. Objective-C, Swift

 ## List of Contributors